Make your chord progressions less boring using secondary dominants

 Here’s how to use secondary dominants.
 First, write a chord progression that’s entirely diatonic to some key.
 In C major, that means you should choose from C, Dm, Em, F, G, Am, and Bdim (that last one is rare outside classical music.)
 For example, you might write C, Am, Dm, G. This is pleasant and uninteresting.
 But now, think of each chord as a key center, and insert each key center’s V7 chord, like so: C, E7, Am, A7, Dm, D7, G. Much better!

 Why does this sound so good?
 The boring progression is comprised entirely of notes from within the C major scale.
 These notes all work together, but they are overly familiar, and they don’t have much potential for surprise or drama.
-But now look at the secondary dominants, the chords in red.
-Each one contains a note from outside the key of C. In E7, it’s G-sharp; in A7, it’s C-sharp; and in D7, it’s F-sharp.
+But now look at the chords I added in the exciting version.
+Each chord contains a note from outside the key of C, which I’ve marked in green.
+In E7, it’s G-sharp; in A7, it’s C-sharp; and in D7, it’s F-sharp.
 In each case, the outside note is the third of the secondary dominant chord, and is also the leading tone of the target key.
-Each of these notes is quite dissonant out of context, but they retroactively make sense when you hear them resolve up a half step to the root of the temporary key.
+Each of these notes is dissonant out of context, but they retroactively make sense when you hear them resolve up a half step to the root of the temporary key.

 You can also use secondary dominants for chords that are outside the key, and this is where the real fun begins.
 The diagram below shows some possibilities for doing this.
 The green and blue chords are native to C major, the brown chords are commonly used ones borrowed from the parallel key of C minor, and the grey chords are more rarely used.
 The outer ring shows the dominant chord for each inner chord.